bob134552/Battlestations/README.md

 The Login page contains a simple form that requires two inputs; username and password.
 A submit button below the form takes the user back to the home page, if the login details are entered correctly.
 If the details are incorrect the user is informed that either the username/password was incorrect.
-There is a link to the sign up page, 3 social buttons(Facebook, GitHub and Google) that allow a user to login with a social account and a link to the password reset page that allows users to reset their password through email.
+There is a link to the sign up page, three social buttons (Facebook, GitHub and Google) that allow a user to login with a social account and a link to the password reset page that allows users to reset their password through email.

 #### All Products page

 The All Products page displays a list of all available products to the user, excluding Pre-built PCs.
-The user is able to see core information on each product, add a specified quantity of the product to the basket and is able to sort the products by name, price and category in either ascending or descending order.
+The user is able to see core information on each product and add a specified quantity of the product to the basket.
+The use can sort the products by name, price and category in either ascending or descending order.
 Through the dropdown in the navbar the user is able to search a specific category (such as cooling, cpus etc.)

 ### Product Details page